-Years 7-9 finish at 1.25pm one day per fortnight and are dismissed from school at this time.
-Students who choose to remain at school on Early Finish afternoons from 1:25pm to 3:10pm are allowed in the following areas: the Library and at the front of the school.
+Years 8-9 finish at 1.25μ Monday Week A and are dismissed from school at this time.
+Students who choose to remain at school on Early Finish afternoons from $1:25 \mu$ to $3:10 \mu$ are only allowed in the Library or the front of the school.
+Ball games are not permitted during this time.

 Teachers are assigned to actively supervise the departure of students from the school.
 Students must follow the instructions of the supervising teacher(s) while leaving the school grounds and crossing Gilba Road at the pedestrian crossing.
 Students should not remain in the school grounds after school unless they are waiting for transport or are involved in an organised activity, eg. extension classes, sports training, Music or Drama groups.
-Should students need further assistance after school they should come to the Deputy Principal office.
+Should students need further assistance after school they should come to the Front Office.